labiolly37/argocd-project2/README.md

 ![Screenshot 2024-07-27 134132](https://github.com/user-attachments/assets/95d9d29e-13e9-418b-929a-18b024e24d76)
 ![Screenshot 2024-07-27 145457](https://github.com/user-attachments/assets/4352a22e-bcf3-4fab-8e83-d714e7fe6652)

-when the pods are ready, map your port to access ArgoCD in the browser
+When the pods are ready, map your port to access ArgoCD in the browser

 ![Screenshot 2024-07-27 143917](https://github.com/user-attachments/assets/6a5c0e6b-44b3-40cb-a4bd-9580b248671f)

+CONFIRM ON THE BROWSER USING Thttp://localhost:8080

 ![Screenshot 2024-07-27 144054](https://github.com/user-attachments/assets/9b2d1508-8b40-4a8f-98b1-cb4acbe33884)

 Upon access, you will be required to log in with a username and a password.
 The username is admin, and the password can be retrieved using the following command: